alex-courtis/xlayoutdisplay/README.md

 Hotplug event detection... my udev event hacks are too unreliable and shameworthy right now.
 Maybe a systemd user service?

 Mirror: Use the highest available resolution across all ouputs, scaling the others below their maximum.

+Core dump when DISPLAY is not ":0"; see xsetroot for proper failure detection

+Don't shell out to xrdb